Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 - This week Waddle will face the NFL's 26th-ranked pass defense (265.3 yards allowed per game).

-- The Titans have allowed 21 passing TDs this season (1.4 per game), ranking them ninth among NFL defenses.
+- The Titans have allowed 21 touchdowns through the air (1.4 per game).
+They are ninth in the league in that category.

 Recent Performances